sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 2. By presenting an individual study plan.
 In both  cases students need to submit their application online through the Infostud university platform.

-Deadlines and requirements are indicated in detail at “Completion plans and study plans” on the following website: www.studiareinformatica.uniroma1.it
+Deadlines and requirements are indicated in detail at "Completion plans and study plans" on the following website: www.studiareinformatica.uniroma1.it

 ### NG4.1 Completion Plans

 Following a completion plan involves:
 1. Selecting one of the four curricula;
-2. Selecting 9 courses within the two groups of the curricula’s courses, as required by each curriculum.
+2. Selecting 9 courses within the two groups of the curricula's courses, as required by each curriculum.
 3. The possibility to choose two supplementary courses among those automatically offered.
 4. The possibility to choose one or more courses related to the 12 elective credits.
 These courses can be chosen among all those included in the entire Sapienza Course Catalogue.

 The completion plan, once prepared, is submitted by students to make sure that the courses, as specified at point 4, are coherent with their study plan.
-If this is the case, the completion plan is approved by the Area Educational Board and becomes an integral part of students’ career.
+If this is the case, the completion plan is approved by the Area Educational Board and becomes an integral part of students' career.
 If this is not the case, students will be asked to modify the list of courses related to the 12 elective credits.

-From the day following the Area Educational Board’s approval, the student is authorized to register, besides the exams compulsory for all students, those related to elective courses listed in the adopted completion plan.
+From the day following the Area Educational Board's approval, the student is authorized to register, besides the exams compulsory for all students, those related to elective courses listed in the adopted completion plan.

 ### NG4.2 Individual Study Plans